Planar graphs with the maximum number of induced 6-cycles: Preliminaries

 We will use the following notation throughout this paper.
 Let $v$ be a vertex of a planar graph $G$ with distinct neighbours $u$ and $w$.
 Define $X^{uvw}$ to be the set of vertices of $G-\{u,v,w\}$ which are in an induced 6-cycle in $G$ containing the path $uvw$.
 Then let $X_1^{uvw}=X^{uvw}\cap N(u)$, $X_3^{uvw}=X^{uvw}\cap N(w)$, and $X_2^{uvw}=X^{uvw}\setminus(X_1^{uvw}\cup X_3^{uvw})$, so that every induced 6-cycle in $G$ containing the path $uvw$ is of the form $uvwx_3x_2x_1$ for some $x_1\in X_1$, $x_2\in X_2$, and $x_3\in X_3$.

 Clearly the sets $X_1^{uvw}$, $X_2^{uvw}$, and $X_3^{uvw}$ are pairwise disjoint.
 If there exists an induced 6-cycle in $G$ containing the path $uvw$, then they are all non-empty and every vertex in $X_1^{uvw}$ has a neighbour in $X_2^{uvw}$, every vertex in $X_2^{uvw}$ has a neighbour in $X_1^{uvw}$ and a neighbour in $X_3^{uvw}$, and every vertex in $X_3^{uvw}$ has a neighbour in $X_2^{uvw}$.
 The following fundamental lemma gives further properties of these sets and introduces a framework that we will use often.
-It is inspired by a lemma in \cite{ghosh2021maximum}.
+It is adapted from Lemma~1 in~\cite{ghosh2021maximum}, which is a similar result for 5-cycles.